memgraph/docs/mage/query-modules/cpp/map.md

 ### `merge(input_map1, input_map2)`

-Merges two maps in one.
-If the same key occurs twice, later value will overwrite the previous.
+Merges two maps into one.
+If the same key occurs twice, the later value will overwrite the previous one

 #### Input:

-- `input_map1: Map` ➡ map whose key-value pairs we want merged with others
+- `input_map1: Map` ➡ a map containing key-value pairs that need to be merged with others
-- `input_map2: Map` ➡ map whose key-value pairs we want merged with others
+- `input_map2: Map` ➡ another map containing key-value pairs that need to be merged with others

 #### Output:

-- `merged: Map` ➡ merge of input maps
+- `merged: Map` ➡ merged input maps

 #### Usage: